 Traveling with photographic equipment can be quite challenging.
 There are changeable restrictions on carry-on, checked baggage, and customs for all forms of travel.
 It is generally not a good idea to check expensive and delicate equipment into an airplane hold.
 Luggage is often mishandled and thefts do occur.
 Whenever humanly possible, carry media, film, and equipment by hand.
-However, the situation will vary depending on where you are going and how you are getting there: if you are not sure,
+The particular risks will vary depending on the destination and type of travel.